 If you need access to cash to help cover your daily bills or to pay for an unexpected expense, many lenders will allow you to use your CCB payments as approved income for child tax benefit loans.

-While you can apply for personal loans with a traditional bank or credit union, you will need to ask if they’ll consider your Canada Child Tax Benefit payments as part of your total income.
+While you can apply for personal loan options with a traditional bank or credit union, you'll need to ask if they'll consider your Canada Child Tax Benefit payments as part of your total employment income.

-If approved, the bank will provide you with a lump sum, which you have to pay back in installments over a predetermined period.
-You will have to pay interest and associated fees on traditional loans.
+If approved, the bank will provide you with a lump sum, which you have to pay back in installment loans over a predetermined period.
+You'll have to pay interest rate charges and associated fees on traditional loans.

-You typically need a strong credit score and a steady income to qualify.
-If the bank includes your CCB payment, this might help to boost your income but won’t guarantee you qualify for a loan.
+You typically need a strong credit history to qualify.
+If the bank includes your CCB payment, this might help boost your child tax benefit income but won't guarantee you qualify for a loan.

-Many payday lenders offer child tax credit loans.
-While getting a payday loan is much easier and faster than traditional loans, you’re also taking on a lot more risk.
+Many payday lenders offer loans called child tax payday loans.
+While getting a payday loan is much easier and faster than traditional loans, you're also taking on significantly more risk.

 The typical payday loan comes with extremely high interest rates and very short loan repayment terms.
-If you fail to pay on time, you will likely face high fees and interest charges.
+If you fail to pay on time, you'll likely face high fees and interest charges.

-With a payday loan, it’s easy to find yourself in a cycle of debt.
-Before taking on child tax payday loans, consider your other options.
+With a payday loan, it's easy to find yourself in a cycle of debt.
+Before taking on child tax payday loans or a baby bonus payday loan, consider your other options.

-You can also apply for a child tax loan with Bree.
+You can also apply for child tax loans with Bree—a better alternative to traditional payday lenders and alternative lenders.

-Here are the top reasons to choose Bree for your child's tax payday loan.
+Here are the top reasons to choose Bree for your child tax benefit loan:

-With Bree, you can access up to $350 cash advance.
+With Bree, you can access up to $500 cash advances.
 The best part?
-You don’t have to worry about any interest or late fees, and there's no credit check required.
+You don't have to worry about any interest or late fees, and there's no credit check required.

-Bree’s child tax payday loan offers an affordable way to bridge the gap between expenses and your child tax benefit income, letting you manage bills without the high costs often tied to traditional loans.
+Bree's child tax loans offer an affordable way to bridge the gap between expenses and your child tax benefit income, letting you manage bills without the high costs often tied to traditional loans or most payday lenders.

-Unlike most personal loans or online payday loans, Bree’s baby bonus payday loan is available in a unique pay-when-you-can system.
-This way, you manage cash advances from your child's tax credits without pressure.
+Unlike personal loan options or online payday loans, Bree's child tax benefit loan is available with a unique pay-when-you-can system.
+This way, you manage cash advances from your child tax credit without pressure.

-Also, there’s no fixed due date, so you repay once your direct deposit or next child tax benefit income arrives, unlike instalment loans.
+Also, there's no fixed due date, so you repay once your direct deposit or next child tax benefit payments arrive, unlike traditional installment loans.

 Straightforward Application Process